This site uses affiliate links and I may earn a commission at no extra cost to you.

 Size: Choose smaller Brussels sprouts over larger ones for the sweetest flavor and most tender texture.

-Storing Brussels Sprouts Curry
+Storage Instructions for Brussels Sprouts Curry

-If you are making this ahead of storing your leftovers, it is always important to let it cool and store it within two hours after being cooked.
-Place it in a lidded container, or cover the bowl with cling film tightly.
-Consume it within a day or two.
-If you want to prolong their storage, place them in a freezer bag and place them in the freezer for 2 to 3 months.
+Freezer: If you want to prolong storage, place curry in a freezer bag/container/Stasher and then in the freezer for up to 2 to 3 months.
 When reheating, you might need to add water or plant-based milk to thin the sauce out.

 I’m planning on making this tonight as I have brussels sprouts I need to use.
 Question though, I can’t quite see what makes it a curry as the only spices seem to be a chilli and some turmeric?